EmilBurman/Java_TestAutomationFramework/README.md

 ### Possible improvements
 The current BDD implementation is barebones, it is more of a proof of concept than anything else.
 If anyone would like to further this implementation please feel free to do so.

-The API management classes are currently directly connected to the tests, but could be further abstracted through a API management keeper classes, implementing a facade strategy pattern.
-It is arguably implemented through the manamgent class itself towards the http calls, but could certainly be improved upon.

 ## Authors